abbeyperini/100-days-of-code/log.md

 ### Day 31: October 25, Sunday

 **Today's Progress**: Following an Udemy course, went through CRUD operations using pg-promise connecting to a PostgreSQL database.

+### Day 32: October 25, Monday

+**Today's Progress**: Completed 1/3 optional hardmode parts of the assignment essentially switching my node express app from an array to a PostgreSQL database.

+**Link(s) to work** https://github.com/abbeyperini/PetPlanner